andydlindsay/lectures/w05d03/README.md

 ### To Do
 - [ ] Create a database and query it using `psql` terminal
 - [ ] Perform `BREAD` actions on database from command line
+- [ ] Demonstrate a SQL Injection attack
 - [ ] Perform `BREAD` actions on database from the browser
+- [ ] Protecting your secrets with Environment Variables

 ### node-postgres